Frequently Asked Questions (FAQs)

 Question: What is the application process?

-More than 1,500 telephone companies in the United States and its territories participate in the federal Lifeline and Link-Up Programs for income-eligible households.
+More than 1,500 telephone companies in the United States and its territories participate in the federal Lifeline Program for income-eligible households.

 In addition to traditional telephone service providers, many new competitive local exchange carriers and wireless telephone service providers are now authorized to provide Lifeline and Link-Up discounts to eligible consumers.